Structure and how to test the ATX power supply unit

 Color of power connector

-• AT standard is often found in older machines (supports Pentium MMX, Pentium II, Celeron,etc.)
+• AT is often found in older computers (supports CPU Pentium MMX, Pentium II, Celeron, etc.)

-• ATX allows automatic power on/off by software without having to use a switch.
-There are types of ATX:
+• ATX enables software-controlled power on/off, without requiring a physical switch.
+There are different types of ATX:

 • ATX12V 2.X: 24-pin main connector, 4-pin auxiliary connector.

-• BTX is a new standard designed to supply power for the BTX mainboard.
-The BTX PSU is optimally designed for today’s latest technologies: SATA, USB 2.0, PCI Express, etc.
+• BTX is a new standard that provides power for the BTX mainboard.
+The BTX PSU is designed to work optimally with today’s latest technologies, such as SATA, USB 2.0, and PCI Express.

 5. How to test the ATX power supply unit